Alexa exec Charlie Kindel leaves Amazon to spend more time with his smart home

 He adds, "I was originally just going to take a temporary leave, but I like the idea of having total freedom of thought to decide what's next in my life.
 By making a clean break from Amazon all options (including coming back to Amazon) are still on the table."

-Kindel adds that he is "absolutely not available to consult on or discuss anything related to Amazon strategy, digital assistants, voice experiences, smart home, consumer electronics or any other topics related to my role at Amazon."
+Kindel adds that he is "absolutely not available to consult on or discuss things related to my role at Amazon."

 Asking about his own smart home plans still seemes to be on the table -- Kindel says he plans to bring in a pro from CEDIA, the same home entertainment industry group he wooed during his time with Amazon, to help oversee the job.
 Kindel, who says his house already contains tech from the likes of Lutron and Crestron, tells me he might go with something different from a name like Savant or Control4.